apache/beam/website/www/site/content/en/documentation/programming-guide.md

 `PCollection`.
 The same value can be emitted with multiple emitters.
 As normal, do not mutate values after emitting them from any emitter.

-All emitters should be registered using the generic `register.DoFnXxY[...]` This optimizes runtime execution of the emitter.
+All emitters should be registered using a generic `register.DoFnXxY[...]` function.
+This optimizes runtime execution of the emitter.
 {{< /paragraph >}}

 {{< paragraph class="language-go" >}}